Leave No Trace

 - Leave gates as you find them.
 Many of Sonoma County’s open spaces are used for grazing animals like sheep, cattle and goats.
-Keep gates open where already open, and closed where already closed.
+Keep gates open when already open, and closed when already closed.
 Intentionally tampering with grazing fences can result in harm to people and animals.

 Be Extremely Careful with Fire

 Sonoma County’s dry summers elevate the risk of wildfires, and restrictions may be in place during certain times of the year.
 The best place to build a fire is within an existing fire ring in a well-placed campsite.
 Keep the fire small and burning only for the time you are using it – then completely extinguish it.

 - Check Red Flag Warnings and fire restriction advisories.
 You may not be authorized to have a

 campfire depending on drought or weather conditions.
 If campfires are prohibited, have alternative methods for staying warm, cooking food and enjoying your time that do not involve campfires.

 - If you are allowed to have a campfire, have enough water on hand at all times to completely